graphql-java-generator/graphql-maven-plugin-project/src/site/markdown/README.md

 You'll find the following samples in the project.
 For all of these samples, there are two projects: the client and the server.

-* Basic
-    * The simplest sample: "Hello World" ! :) Start from them, when you want to start a new project
-    * It also contains an "error" query, which always returns an error.
-This allows you to check how to manage errors returned when executing a GraphQL query.
-    * The server is packaged as a Spring Boot application
-    * The GraphQL server exposes http
 * allGraphQLCases
     * This project is a compilation of GraphQL capabilities ... that are managed by this plugin.
 Its main objective is for integration testing.
     * The server is packaged as a Spring Boot application